gbgabiola/100DaysOfCode/r1-log.md

 ## Day 67: October 02, Tuesday
 **Today's Progress**: Finished the basics, continued the foundation with introduction to functions.

+## Day 68: October 03, Wednesday
+**Today's Progress**: Review all about variables, concept, declaring and defining and multi-line variable assignment.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: